State Reef Fish Survey FAQs

 - After checkout, your permit will be emailed to the email address on file, and can also be stored to your mobile device via the Fish|Hunt Florida mobile app.

 Note: If you are exempt from Saltwater Fishing license requirements, you may still need to obtain the State Reef Fish Angler designation.
 You’ll need to follow the steps listed above but will not need to add a Saltwater Fishing license to your cart.
 If you hold an Individual SPL, please contact the Office of Licensing and Permitting by emailing CustomerService@MyFWC.com for assistance with adding the designation to your account.

 The State Reef Fish Angler designation must be renewed annually, just like a one-year fishing license.

-The Gulf Reef Fish Survey (GRFS) expired June 30, 2020, and this survey provides critical recreational harvest fishing data that allows for the state management of red snapper, in addition to other reef fish.
+The Gulf Reef Fish Survey (GRFS) expired June 30, 2020, and this survey provided critical recreational harvest fishing data that allowed for the state management of red snapper, in addition to other reef fish.
 Replacing it with the State Reef Fish Survey ensures that this valuable information can continue to be collected in the Gulf and expands the benefits of better data and enhanced management opportunities statewide.

 Recreational fishing is a valued past-time and an important driver for the economy of this state.
 Data collected through the State Reef Fish Survey will provide a clearer picture of the health of reef fish stocks throughout the state and help ensure the long-term sustainability of recreational fishing in Florida.
 SRFS will improve recreational catch estimates and allow for improved stock assessments for reef fish and enhanced management opportunities.